socomsystems/documentation/developer_manual/app/requests/container.rst

 Use automatic dependency assembly (recommended)
 -----------------------------------------------

-In Nextcloud it is possible to omit the **lib/AppInfo/Application.php** and use automatic dependency assembly instead.
+In cyfrSpaces it is possible to omit the **lib/AppInfo/Application.php** and use automatic dependency assembly instead.

 How does automatic assembly work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^